fuzzylita/cocktail_library/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/cocktail_library.
+Bug reports, pull requests, and improved cocktail recommendations are welcome on GitHub at https://github.com/fuzzylita/cocktail_library.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License